stratzilla/chess-engine/README.md

 It's useful to experiment because the heuristic can always be improved.
 Alternatively, you could design a genetic algorithm to find best coefficients.

 Currently, the defined heuristic may give some peculiar behavior (for example, sacrificing a queen if it encourages multiple pawns to progress ranks) but overall performs well.
 Any heuristic which has some consideration for material value will generally outperform a human opponent, but just barely: the other values are needed to give it more nuance as only considering material value doesn't make a convincing AI.

+Refer to `Game/GameParams.hpp` for chess parameters including coefficients for heuristic evaluation.

 # NegaMax/MiniMax Tree Search with Alpha-Beta Pruning